Ave Maria University Logo

 Location

 During their time abroad, students will be immersed in the history and teachings of the Church, walking in the footsteps of saints and other important figures both in Rome and in its surrounding cities.
-The Villa where our students live is located at the top of via delle Fornaci, just
+The villa where our students live is located at the top of Via delle Fornaci, just steps away from St. Peter's Square.

 Student Life

 Students seeking a longer study abroad experience may choose to go abroad during the fall or spring.
-Both programs are 11-weeks in length, with students taking between 12-16 credits in total (a full-time load).
+Both programs are 11 weeks in length, with students taking between 12 and 16 credits in total (a full-time load).

 AMU staff work closely with the Rome team to ensure that the courses offered in Rome fit well within our overall framework here on campus.
-For the most up-to-date course list, please contact AMUabroad@avemaria.edu, or speak with your advisor.
+The courses offered in Rome are:

 Can't swing a full semester away?
 Spend your summer abroad instead!

-In addition to the fall and spring programs, AMU is now offering a 4-week summer Rome program with all the same fun, adventure, and cultural enrichment as the fall and spring programs—think of it as a “mini” version of the program, taking place at the same location and with the same staff as the fall and spring programs.
+In addition to the fall and spring programs, AMU is now offering a four week summer Rome program with all the same fun, adventure, and cultural enrichment as the fall and spring programs—think of it as a “mini” version of the programs, taking place at the same location and with the same staff as the fall and spring programs.
 This option is ideal for varsity athletes, nursing, and other majors who have less flexibility during the regular school year.

-Meals, lodging, tuition, and 2-3 organized weekends (including a pilgrimage to Assisi) are included in program costs.
+Meals, lodging, tuition, and two to three organized weekends (including a pilgrimage to Assisi) are included in program costs.

 Current Students: Ready to learn more?
 Attend an info session!

-Please note: Students must attend one of these sessions in order to gain access to the application for the following terms - Summer 2026, Spring 2026, Fall 2026 (early admission).
+Please note: Students must attend one of these sessions in order to gain access to the application for the following terms: Summer 2026, Fall 2026, Spring 2027 (early admission).
 Questions?
-Email AMUAbroad@avemaria.edu
+Email AMUAbroad@avemaria.edu.

 APPLYING FOR STUDY ABROAD